ShareLync LogoShareLync

 4. Keep it concise — No one reads a 3-page biodata.
 One page is ideal

-5. Include what matters to you — If diet or religion is important, state it clearly upfront
+5. Include what matters to you — If diet or religious practice is important, state it clearly upfront

-ShareLync makes it easy to create a professional biodata with beautiful themes, profile data encrypted on your device, and one-tap delete.
+ShareLync makes it easy to create a professional marriage biodata with beautiful themes, encrypted profile data, and one-tap delete.
 No Word templates, no PDF hassles.
+Works for Hindu, Muslim, Sikh, and all communities.

 Create your biodata in 5 minutes